Insights: 5 Things I've Learned - Db CMO Jon Weaver

 Along the way, I've always had things going on the side: writing for Whitelines for Matt, making videos, writing my book The Anti-Blueprint Project, building drinks brand ūmmi Kombucha with some friends, and now writing a Substack exploring how brands grow.

 Here are five things I’ve learned during that time.
-I hope you find them usefull!
+I hope you find them useful!

 1. Learn to speak in public